Quent2G/High-precision-Analyser-of-Lunar-Orbits/README.md

 1. If you are a Windows user, skip this part (the windows mice is already installed), or else: Download the mice folder depending on your machine OS at this link : [mice](https://naif.jpl.nasa.gov/naif/toolkit_MATLAB.html)
    Replace the mice folder in the MATLAB/HALO folder with your one.
-2. Download the de430.bsp ephemeris at [NAIF de430](https://naif.jpl.nasa.gov/pub/naif/generic_kernels/spk/planets/)
+2. Download the de430.bsp ephemeris at [NAIF de430](https://naif.jpl.nasa.gov/pub/naif/generic_kernels/spk/planets/).
    Place it in MATLAB/HALO/ker and in Python/input.

 Attention for Mac users with a Mac processor (no problem with Intel processors), you may need to recompile the mexfile following these instructions for Mac Silicon processors, e.g., M2:

 1. Download the files mice.tar.Z and importMice.csh from [NAIF](https://naif.jpl.nasa.gov/naif/toolkit_MATLAB_MacIntel_OSX_AppleC_MATLAB9.x_64bit.html) into a directory, such as Build;
 2. Open the Build directory in Matlab, and in the Matlab Command Window, run:
-   - a. system('/bin/csh -f importMice.csh'), followed by,
+   - system('/bin/csh -f importMice.csh');
-   - b. system('/bin/csh -f makeall.csh');
+   - system('/bin/csh -f makeall.csh');
 3. A new mex file mice.mexmaci64 should be generated in the lib sub directory;
 4. Copy the whole mice directory to your project directory in MATLAB/HALO.